The Boxcar Children: Surprise Island

 The Boxcar Children: Surprise Island is a 2018 American animated adventure film featuring the voices of Joey King, Talitha Bateman, Griffin Gluck, Carter Sand, Gil Birmingham, Stephen Stanton, Dane DeHaan, J. K. Simmons and Martin Sheen.
 It is the sequel of the 2014 film The Boxcar Children.
-The film premiered on May 8, 2018 in theatres.
+The film premiered on May 8, 2018, in theatres.

+Plot

+The continuing adventures of Henry, Jessie, Violet, and Benny as they spend the summer on their grandfather's private island.